quintel/documentation/docs/api/forecast-storage-order.md

 * `order` - an array of technology group keys as strings

-## Get a heat network order
+## Get a forecast storage order

-Fetches the heat network order for a chosen scenario.
+Fetches the forecast storage order for a chosen scenario.

 <ApiEndpoint data={endpointData.show} />